-This page contains information about secondary breast cancer, which is breast cancer that has spread to another part of the body.
+This page is about signs and symptoms of secondary breast cancer, which is when breast cancer has spread to another part of the body.

 - constant nausea (feeling sick)

 - unexplained weight loss and loss of appetite